hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 - Standardize integer vs string for cloud page object inputs
 - Update comments/docstrings
-- Remove code that was commented out for testing
-- Edit openstack delete method to properly delete keys that are too long for the cloudscheduler interface
 - Alternate assertion information passing (investigate if the logfiles are the most effective way to pass information)
 - Speed up setup/teardown
 - Safari/Edge/IE tests (likely require VMs and use of `webdriver.Remote`)